AVM-Martin/Mobile-GoldExperience/documentation.md

   * Use `res/values/strings` to store all texts instead of hard-coded those texts
   * Throw an exception whenever there is invalid data on registration or update profile form (including duplicate email addresses).
   * Auto fill email after register or logout
-  * This application does not need any location permission since the application only use location from the database, not user's current location.
+  * This application does not need any location permission since the application only uses location from the database, not the user's current location.

 ## References